 The average do-it-yourselfer may not have a pressing need to fill a cache with a lot of specialized tools, but timber framers and log home builders may want to consider a good chain saw beam cutter.
 Many pros discover this need after approaching a thick beam with a circular saw from both sides.
 Somehow, that […]

 Brad CorkillBrad Corkill is president and owner of Whiteman Lumber Company, in Cataldo, Idaho.
 The mill was started in 1928 by Harry Whiteman, and is now the oldest continuously-operating sawmill in the state.
 Whiteman Lumber supplied mining timbers for Sunshine and other Silver Valley mines until the sagging mineral market and environmental regulations caused the […]

 What is the difference between timber framing and post and beam?
 Many people have a hard time distinguishing between the two methods of building with heavy timbers.
 Primarily the difference is with the connections.
-Timber Connections Timber framing is a method used by our forefathers and their ancestors, who brought with them the skills used in Europe and other countries for centuries.
-Using traditional wooden joinery to […]
+Timber Connections Timber Frame Joints and Pegs in X-Ray Timber framing is a method used by our forefathers and their ancestors, who brought with them the skills used in Europe and other […]

 (Dai) Yoshito Ona founded and leads Daizen Joinery, located on the shores of the South Thompson River in Kamloops, British Columbia.
 They are a specialty timber frame operation that carefully balances precision technology and superior hand craftsmanship to deliver the finest quality timber frame construction in Western Canada.
 Dai discovered log building in an unusual way.
 He […]